INSTRUCTOR(S): Eric Snook, DVM, DACVP (Anatomic Pathology)

 concerns regarding your computer's audio capabilities, please be sure to attend

 one of the Practice Sessions.

 Level and Prerequisites:

-interested in avian and exotic necropsy techniques, lesions, and post-mortem changes.
+actively interested in small animal necropsy techniques, lesions, and post-mortem changes.

 MULT214-0612: Basic Necropsy Technique is a prerequisite for this course.